focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Handle arrow keys differently when there's a selection
 + Remove/replace selection on edits
 + Be able to scroll while holding LMB
 + Move viewport with alt+arrows